Microsoft Word File Import/Export (Question Format)

 - The File format list should contain the new option 'Microsoft Word table format'.
 Select this item, and choose any question category containing some questions.

 - You will be prompted to save or open a Word file.
 Save it.
 By default it should have a .doc suffix.
 If no suffix is provided, you must add it in yourself to ensure Word recognises the file format.

 - If you see the error message "You need the XSLT library installed in PHP to save this Word file" (xsltunavailable in non-English installations), then your Moodle installation is not configured to support exporting to Word format, and you will need to update it.
 See this forum thread.

 - To import questions from a Word file, open the file you just exported, and save it to Word 2010 (.docx) format.
 Then go to the Question Import form, and you should see a new item in the File format list, 'Microsoft Word table format'.
 Select this item, choose the Word file you saved, and import it.

 - If all goes well, your questions in the file should be imported into your course.
 If not, send me an email at firstname.lastname@example.org and I will try to help you out.

 - The number of questions you can import in a single Word file is limited by the amount of memory allocated for processes on your Moodle server, but should be at least 1,000 questions or more.

 - When you export questions they are saved in an intermediate Word-compatible format in a file with a .doc suffix.
 You must then save the file to the standard Word format (with a .docx suffix).

 Using a Word template to create and edit questions

 To edit existing questions using Word, first export them into Word.
-If they contain images, or if you want to create new questions, you should install a custom Word template on your PC to assist you.
+If you want to create new questions, you should install a custom Word template on your PC to assist you.
 You can download this template from the test website www.Moodle2Word.net.
-This template contains commands to create new questions, import questions into Moodle, format questions for printed tests, and convert images in exported questions.
+This template contains commands to create new questions by means of inserting a specific structured table for each type.